databricks-industry-solutions/pixels/README.md

 ---
 ## About databricks.pixels
-Process millions of files with 10 lines of code or less
+Process millions of files with 10 lines of code or less, more robust and cheaper than functions (AWS Lambda/Azure Functions)

 * Use `databricks.pixels` python package for simplicity
   - Catalog your images